-A rolling reserve takes a portion of each transaction processed and places the funds in the merchant account reserve.
+A rolling reserve takes a portion of each transaction processed and places the merchant account reserve funds.
 The percentage of the transaction withheld varies for each merchant, but 5%-15% is typical.
 The funds are released at a later point in time, usually 6 to 12 months.
 The oldest funds are released first after the determined time-held period passes.

-As the name states, an up-front reserve means the bank requires a set dollar amount to be funded before a merchant is allowed to process payments.
+As the name states, an up-front reserve means the bank requires a set dollar amount funded before a merchant is allowed to process payments.
 Furthermore, the amount of the reserve typically centers around the merchant’s monthly processing volume.
-Most often merchants send the monies requested directly to the bank.
-It can also be agreed upon that all payment processed are held until the merchant account reserve is fully funded.
+Most often, merchants send the monies requested directly to the bank.
+It can also be agreed upon that all payments processed are held until the merchant account reserve is fully funded.

-Similar to a rolling reserve, an accrual reserve holds a predetermined percentage of each payment transaction until the reserve amount is available.
-After that point in time, the acquiring bank no longer deducts a percentage of the payment.
-Finally, funds are held indefinitely in this scenario and not released on a consistent basis.
+Like a rolling reserve, an accrual reserve holds a predetermined percentage of each payment transaction until the reserve amount is available.
+After that point in time, the acquiring bank no longer deducts a portion of the payment.
+Finally, funds are held indefinitely in this scenario and not released consistently.

 Where Do You Go From Here?

-Hopefully you have a better understanding of a merchant reserve– now what?
-Good news is with consistent processing history and low chargeback ratios; you can ask your acquiring bank to reassess your account within 6-12 months.
-In most cases, if the bank sees a reduced risk for the foreseeable future, they will lift the reserve requirement.
+Hopefully, you have a better understanding of a merchant reserve– now what?
+The good news is with consistent processing history and low chargeback ratios, you can ask your acquiring bank to reassess your account within 6-12 months.
+In most cases, if the bank sees a reduced risk for the foreseeable future, it will lift the reserve requirement.